mcculloughembedded/3435/instructions/order.md

 Also make sure that JLCPCB stocks the parts in the bill of materials.
 Again, they have an online interface to help with this.

-KiCad does not export the bill of materials and pick in place file in the correct format.
-You have to edit manually according to the [JLCPCB documentation](https://jlcpcb.com/help/article/How-to-generate-the-BOM-and-Centroid-file-from-KiCAD).

 [^1]: In short, ENIG is better, HASL is cheaper.
 I managed fine with HASL.